Gerald1973/jptv/README.md

 #### Desktop

-If you have installed Java with an setup for windows, for example the Oracle JDK, then, you can use it by double clicking on it.
+If you have installed Java with a setup for Windows (.msi), for example the Oracle JDK, then, you can use it by double clicking on it.

 ### User Interface